 Instant Pot Mulled Cider

 - If you do not have whole spices, you can use 1 teaspoon cinnamon, 1/4 teaspoon ground allspice, 1/8 teaspoon ground cloves, 1/4 teaspoon ground nutmeg, and 1/2 teaspoon ground ginger and mix right into your juice or cider in the slow cooker.

 - Refrigerate leftover Mulled Cider for up to 5 days.
-Reheat by the glass.
+Reheat by the glass or over low heat in the slow cooker or on the stove in a heavy-duty stock pan.

 More Holiday Beverages